Secrets

 Conventions leak under pressure.
 "Don't put secrets in records" is the kind of rule everyone agrees with at design time and breaks when a feature ships under deadline.
 Forty years of credential-leak post-mortems say the same thing: the only credential that doesn't leak is the one the system structurally refused to accept in the first place.

-F16 makes the refusal structural.
-The record substrate is one of the most-read surfaces in the system — projections render records to UIs, federation replicates them across instances, fold rules read every body field — so every credential that lands in a body multiplies its leak surface across every reader.
-Removing values from the substrate entirely collapses that surface to zero.
+This rule makes the refusal structural.
+The record log is one of the most-read surfaces in the system — projections render records to UIs, federation replicates them across instances, fold rules read every body field — so every credential that lands in a body multiplies its leak surface across every reader.
+Removing values from records entirely collapses that surface to zero.

 The four enforcement layers